 In addition to my scientific accomplishments, I take pride in mentoring and advocating for burgeoning scientists, both in my laboratory and externally through programs such as the Keystone Symposia Fellows Program.
 Additionally, I have long been invested in community STEM activism, which includes bringing STEM awareness to local youth.
 I also use public service, such as outreach to vaccine “inquisitive” communities, to propel public health interventions.
 Together, these knacks for service allow me to represent on several boards, including the COVID-19 Advisory Board for Boston’s Mayor, Michelle Wu.

-In my spare time, I enjoy spending quality time with my fiancé, facetiming our nieces and nephews, kicking it with fellow members of the “Boston While Black” community, socializing in the Boston performance arts sphere, discovering new underground hip-hop, R&B, and jazz artists, spreadsheeting the tiniest details about everything, and having a glass of wine (or two… or three).
+In my spare time, I enjoy spending quality time with my husband and son, facetiming my nieces and nephews, kicking it with fellow members of the “Boston While Black” community, socializing in the Boston performance arts sphere, discovering new underground hip-hop, R&B, and jazz artists, spreadsheeting the tiniest details about everything, and having a glass of wine (or two… or three).